ShZil/network-utilities/Scanner/README.md

 Weaknesses of my software?
 Ha ha, none!
 My project is the best and the strongest!
 XD lol

 [16:26] Created `modules extended.drawio`.

+[17:13] With ChatGPT, created `classes_diagram.py`,
+to assist me when writing the Portfolio section about my classes.